 “Failure is another chance to start again.
 Always better and one step ahead.”

-According to dictionary definition a sewing machine is a device which is used for stitching or joining fabrics but for me it symbolizes that anything can be restored or fixed irrespective of the situations.
+According to a dictionary definition, a sewing machine is a device that is used for stitching or joining fabrics but for me, it symbolizes that anything can be restored or fixed irrespective of the situation.

-The invention of the sewing machine proved to be revolutionary for all the women who used to be home makers.
-The hand sewing is more than 20,000 years old art and women used to stitch manually.
+The invention of the sewing machine proved to be revolutionary for all the women who used to be homemakers.
+Hand sewing is more than 20,000 years old art and women used to stitch manually.

 Let’s take a trip through memory lane and see how the evolution of sewing machines took its course.

 The inventive sense in humans led to continuous progress in the improved technique and hence making it less manual than before.
-In the 18th century, with the beginning of the industrial revolution, Europe saw a dip in the manual sewing and then came the first patent in 1755.
+In the 18th century, with the beginning of the industrial revolution, Europe saw a dip in manual sewing, and then came the first patent in 1755.

 The Controversial Detailed Design

-A day came in 1790 when the first detailed design was introduced and the first stone was laid to create the history of a revolutionary equipment.
-Thomas Saint, a cabinet maker from England devised the first ever sewing machine.
+A day came in 1790 when the first detailed design was introduced and the first stone was laid to create the history of revolutionary equipment.
+Thomas Saint, a cabinet maker from England devised the first-ever sewing machine.

-He designed a hand crank operated machine which was capable to work on canvas and leather.
-Unfortunately, it remained unknown if he created the prototype of machine or not.
+He designed a hand crank-operated machine which was capable to work on canvas and leather.
+Unfortunately, it remained unknown if he created the prototype of the machine or not.

 In 1874, William Newton, an English Engineer somehow got Saint’s patented detailed drawing that with it’s help he designed the replica and claimed that it was he who gave the detailed design of sewing machine.